 Opening a Franchise vs. Starting an Independent Restaurant

-Independent restaurants are just what their name entails: independent.
+Independent restaurants are just what their name suggests: independent.
 The owners, whether one person or a group of people, are in charge of all the financing, marketing, brand design and training involved with running a successful restaurant.
 Many former chefs or others with vast experience in the restaurant industry are ideal candidates for starting an independent restaurant.
-Other characteristics shared by independent restaurant owners include:
+Independent restaurant owners are also frequently:

 - Trail blazers.
 Rather than buying into a franchise and opening another cookie cutter restaurant, independent restaurant owners use their creativity to design and develop a brand and concept that goes against the mold.
 Many of the most successful chain restaurants started out with one person thinking outside the box.
 Colonel Sanders, founder of Kentucky Fried Chicken, is an example.